hackoregon/civic/packages/component-library/stories/horizontalBarChart.notes.md

 The Stacked Bar Chart shows all the possible properties for the stacked option of the Horizontal Bar Chart.

-Simply pass `stacked` as a prop to the `HorizontalBarChart` component.
-The data should be formatted as an array of arrays of objects.
+The Stacked Bar Chart requires the `stacked` and `groupByValue` props.
+The `groupByValue` is the value that you would like to data to be grouped by.
+This is the value that is represented by the color of the bar, not the value of the x or y axis.
+This value is needed because the chart requires an array of arrays of objects, and the standard data structure for CIVIC is an array of objects.

+If you would like the data to be formatted into percentages, pass the `hundredPercentData` prop.

 The colors are sourced from the `CivicVictoryTheme.civic.group.colorScale` and are assigned by the arrays index in the larger array.